» Frequently Asked Questions

 Course Format, Locations, and Times

-We currently do not offer distance learning options.
 The School of Nursing at The College of New Jersey places great emphasis on its role in developing a community of nursing professionals through intensive mentoring and fostering of collegial relationships.
 We have found that the interactions necessary to achieve these goals occur best in an interactive classroom setting.

 Most classes are offered during the evenings, although some required classes and activities may be offered during the day.